Hock the Kaiser!

-"Hock The Kaiser!" is a World War I song written and composed by James H. Hall in 1917.
+"Hock The Kaiser!" is a World War I novelty song written and composed by James H. Hall in 1917.
 It targets the German emperor Wilhelm II of Germany.

 The work was self-published by James H. Hall in Chicago, Illinois.

 The sheet music can be found at the Pritzker Military Museum & Library and at the Library of Congress.
 The song begins, "Kaiser Bill, he had a dream that all the world he'd rule; Made a great big submarine with Uncle Sam to fool.
 Uncle Sam is riled enough to show'em where we stand, He will do some fighting, and will lick that German Band."